rutbirhanu/gojo_Ecommerce/README.md

 ## Files to be created (values from Firebase)

-  - file named "firebase.js" inside the src directory holding and include the information from firebase and it most likely looks like this
+  - file named "firebase.js" inside the src directory and include the information from firebase and it most likely looks like this

 const firebaseConfig = {
   apiKey: "AIzaSyBaDvJDenMtqkqzkBFWGW67NEzuv06AKVI",